luebbers/reconos/demos/pr_msg_demo/README.md

 * Create a new PlanAhead project (with the PR feature enabled).
 Use
 $RECONOS/demos/pr_msg_demo/hw/edk-static/synthesis/system.ngc as the toplevel netlist, and .../edk-static/implementation as the netlist directory.
+Also use .../edk-static/data/system.ucf as the constraints file.

 * Insert the created hw_task_0_wrapper_ngc files of the respective hardware thread as partially reconfigurable modules within PlanAhead (TODO: more